 - Write sentences that are not too long, and are concise.

 - Several researchers prefer to write an abstract after all the other parts of the paper have been written.
 This make sense since the abstract is a summary of the content of a paper.
+However, do not only copy and paste sentences from the paper to write the abstract.
+You may reuse some parts of sentences from the paper but you should adapt them.

 That is all for this topic.
 I hope that you have enjoyed this blog post.
 I will continue discussing writing research papers in the next blog post.
 Looking forward to read your opinion and comments in the comment section below!